 Interior & Exterior Upgrades

-Performance isn’t just about how fast, you should feel every moment.
+Performance isn’t just about how fast you go—you should feel every moment.
 Lightweight carbon-backed sport seats save weight and enhance cockpit focus.
 Alcantara steering wheels and shifter knobs elevate tactile engagement, giving a more motorsport feel.

 Exterior upgrades like carbon-fiber decklids and mirrors shed pounds and sharpen aesthetics.
 Many of these upgrades, such as carbon-fiber parts and sport seats, are inspired by racing models like the GT2 RS and GT3 RS.